mert4x4/Goalie/readme.md

 Updated to handle Rocket League Update

 V 1.2
-Added Exception handler's for many common errors
+Added Exception handler for many common errors

 V 1.1
 Fixed issue where bot would stop working after one game